fadimedurna/E-Commerce-MERN-with-Redux/README.md

 - With Sign Out, it is possible to log out by deleting user items from localStorage.
 - An order is created by making a stripe payment with the checkout button on the cart page.
 For each order, the token created when the user logs in must be verified.

-### When testing interactively of stripe payment, use a card number, such as 4242 4242 4242 4242.
+### When testing interactively of stripe payment:
+- Use a card number, such as 4242 4242 4242 4242.
 - Use a valid future date, such as 12/34.
 - Use any three-digit CVC (four digits fo# r American Express cards).
 - Use any value you like for other form fields.